Troubleshooting Mobile Applications¶

 If you are seeing this message all the time, and your internet connection seems fine, ask your server administrator if the server uses NGINX or another webserver as a reverse proxy.
 If so, they should check that it is configured correctly for supporting the websocket connection for APIv4 endpoints.

 Please see our documentation on troubleshooting push notifications.

 All my outbound connections need to go through a proxy.
 How can I connect to the Mattermost Hosted Push Notification Service?¶

 You can set up an internal server to proxy the connection out of their network to the Mattermost Hosted Push Notification Service (HPNS) by following the steps below:

-- In Mattermost set System Console > Notification Settings > Mobile Push > Enable Push Notifications to “Manually enter Push Notification Service location”
+In Mattermost set System Console > Notification Settings > Mobile Push > Enable Push Notifications in prior versions or System Console > Environment > Push Notification Server > Enable Push Notifications in versions after 5.12 to “Manually enter Push Notification Service location”